Dineshk04/matchmaker_game/README.md

 <h1 align="center">MATCHMAKER-GAME</h1>

-A Game of matching symbols
+A Game of matching symbols in 4*6 window.